Relative ideals in homological categories, with an application to MV-algebras: Relative U -ideals

-\end{proposition} \begin{remark} Since any variety is co-complete and Barr-exact, if $\sV$ is protomodular and pointed then it is semi-abelian.
-Notice that the being pointed is equivalent to having a unique definable constant $0$ \cite[Proposition 0.2.6]{BB}, so, in the characterization above, one has $n> 0$ and necessarily $e_1=\dots=e_n=0$. \end{remark}
+\begin{remark} Since any variety is co-complete and Barr-exact, if $\sV$ is protomodular and pointed then it is semi-abelian.
+Notice that being pointed is equivalent to having a unique definable constant $0$ \cite[Proposition 0.2.6]{BB}, so, in the above characterization, one has $n> 0$ and necessarily $e_1=\dots=e_n=0$. \end{remark}